DataDog/documentation/content/graphing/miscellaneous/functions.md

 ### count_nonzero()

-For a query grouped by some tag key, count the number of tag values with nonzero metric values at each point.
+For a query grouped by one or more tag keys, count the number of tag values with nonzero metric values at each point.
 E.g. for `count_nonzero(system.load.1{*} by {host})` return a time series representing the number of hosts with nonzero system load at each point.

 ### count_not_null()

 Like `count_nonzero()`, but count tag values with _any_ finite metric value, rather than any nonzero value.

 ## Regression

 ### robust_trend()

 Fit a robust regression trend line using Huber loss:

 The most common type of linear regression -- ordinary least squares (OLS) -- can be heavily influenced by a small number of points with extreme values.
 Robust regression is an alternative method for fitting a regression line; it is not influenced as strongly by a small number of extreme values.
 As an example, see the following plot.